-- Red Belt & Above: Students who are red belts and above require a black v-neck uniform and will continue to use same sparring gear as purchased as a green belt. - Competition & Demo Team: Yellow belts students and above will have the option of joining the competition & demo team.
+- Red Belt & Recommended Black Belt: Students who are red and recommended black belts require a poom (red/black) v-neck uniform and will continue to use same sparring gear as purchased as a green belt. - Black Belts: Students who are black belts require a black v-neck uniform and will continue to use same sparring gear as purchased as a green belt. - Competition & Demo Team: Yellow belts students and above will have the option of joining the competition & demo team.
 Students who choose to be part of the competition & demo team will be required to sign a team agreement and obtain and maintain an annual USA Taekwondo athlete membership as well as attend special events throughout the year to showcase their skills at public demonstrations.
 In addition, team members will get extra conditioning and training seminars to prepare them for competitions and demonstrations.
 Students who choose to compete in USA Taekwondo tournaments will also be required to purchase sanctioned equipment that includes sparring gear for sparring athletes and a competition uniform for poomsae athletes.
-A listing of World Taekwondo recognized brands can be found: http:// www.worldtaekwondo.org/wtf-partners/recognized/
+To purchase sparring gear online, please visit TKDWellness.com/proshop or gear can also be purchased onsite at TKD Wellness.